PreCyz/GitDiffGenerator/README.md

 Program generates one text file containing diff from given repositories.
 By default it generates diff from last 7 days.
 Can be run on Windows and Linux (from v2.0).
 It handles Git, Mercurial and SVN version control systems.
 In order to produce diff program executes following commands:<br />
 For Git: `git log --patch --all --author=userName --since yyyy-MM-dd --until yyyy-MM-dd`<br />
-For Mercurial: `hg log --patch --user userName --date "yyyy-MM-dd to yyyy-MM-dd"` For SVN: `svn log --diff --search userName --revision {yyyy-MM-dd}:{yyyy-MM-dd}`
+For Mercurial: `hg log --patch --user userName --date "yyyy-MM-dd to yyyy-MM-dd"`<br />
+For SVN: `svn log --diff --search userName --revision {yyyy-MM-dd}:{yyyy-MM-dd}`
 ## How to execute
 There few ways of execution this program: